News, Page 2

 Team devising methods to make computer chips more energy efficient, sustainable

-A Mizzou Engineering team is devising a method to make computer chips designed to run deep neural networks (DNNs) not only reliable, but also energy efficient and sustainable.
+A Mizzou Engineering team is devising a method to make computer chips designed to run deep neural networks energy efficient and sustainable.

 Researcher outlines process to simplify manufacturing of solid-state lighting